What is Heart Transplant?

 - Smoking and alcohol consumption also adversely impacts a person’s suitability to get a heart transplant.

-Fortis Hospitals is a multi-specialty hospital which is renowned for its heart transplant surgery.
+Fortis International Care is a multi-specialty hospital which is renowned for its heart transplant hospitals in India.
 Our team of cardiac specialists carry out a wide variety of tests to ensure a high survival rate and the best outcome for a patient.
-Our patient centric approach and adherence to international standards of healthcare, especially in complicated processes such as organ transplantation make us one of the best heart transplant hospitals in India.
+Our patient centric approach and adherence to international standards of healthcare, especially in complicated processes such as organ transplantation make us one of the heart Valve Replacement Surgery India

 What are the tests performed before a transplant?

-Fortis Hospital is well-known for its heart transplant treatment thanks to our rigorous care and an eye for detail, with a dedicated team overseeing all the aspects of heart transplant.
+Fortis International Care is well-known for its heart transplant and open heart surgery treatment thanks to our rigorous care and an eye for detail, with a dedicated team overseeing all the aspects of heart transplant.
 A special transplant team performs some pre-transplantation tests to ensure that the person is eligible for a heart transplant.
 These include

 - Blood Tests to ensure a good donor match